 If the reporter is a victim of sexual misconduct, you should provide the victim with additional information for contacting on-and-off campus resources.
 You could start by making them aware of this website if they are not aware of it already.

-The Office of Title IX/Equity and Diversity oversees efforts to comply with and implement the University of Houston System Sexual Misconduct Policy.
-The Office of Title IX/Equity and Diversity conducts administrative investigations of reports of sexual misconduct and is available to discuss options, provide support, explain policies and procedures, and provide education on Title IX.
+The Equity, Diversity, Inclusion - Title IX (EDIT) Office oversees efforts to comply with and implement the Sexual Misconduct Policy (PDF).
+The Equity, Diversity, Inclusion - Title IX (EDIT) Office conducts administrative investigations of reports of sexual misconduct and is available to discuss options, provide support, explain policies and procedures, and provide education on Title IX.